ooleel/NodeCipher/README.md

-This message-encryption program using various ciphers and displays the encrypted message to the console.
+This message-encryption program uses various ciphers and displays the encrypted message to the console.

 To run the program, type to the terminal a command following this syntax:
 - if you want to **encode** or **decode** a message: